kushtrimh/zana/CONTRIBUTING.md

 In `background.js` add the target URLs in the `targets` objects.
 Once a request is sent to the defined target URL, the page will be updated.
-This is done for _Single Page Applications_, so once a new book is retrieved, we assume that a new page will be displayed for that book, and in that case the data should be retrieved again from services and displayed in the updated 'page'.
+This is done for _Single Page Applications_, so once a new book is retrieved, we assume that a new page will be displayed for that book, and in that case the data should be retrieved again from `services` and displayed in the updated 'page'.

-In the same file, add the required configuration on the `hostsConfig` object where the key is the hostname of the new bookstore website and the value is an object that defines a regex pattern that is used on top of the `targets` URLs in case the `targets` is not specific enough.
+In the same file, add the required configuration on the `hostsConfig` object where the key is the hostname of the new bookstore website and the value is an object that defines a regex pattern that is used on top of the `targets` URL, in case the URL defined in `targets` is not specific enough.
-If the URL defined in `targets` is specific enough, then simply set the `pattern` field to an empty string, and `skipPatternCheck` to `true`.
+If the URL defined in `targets` represents *only* the XHR calls we want to intercept, then simply set the `pattern` field to an empty string, and `skipPatternCheck` to `true`.

 ```js
 let targets = [